gyanhajong/youtubeapi/README.md

 ### Steps to start the backend application
 * Download the project in your local machine.
-* Run "docker-compose up" after going inside the downloaded project.
+* Run "docker-compose up" after going inside the downloaded project directory.
 * Once the containers are up, we can hit the API endpoint from the local system.
 ## API Guide